kongrawd/aws-quickstart/readme.md

 In this section,

-- we will mimic message that has gone unprocessed (on the consumer side), and after its maximum receives, allow it to redrive from the source queue to the dead-letter queue.
+- we will mimic message that has gone unprocessed on the consumer side (ie. not deleted after recieves), and after its maximum receives, allow it to redrive from the source queue to the dead-letter queue.

 **Create a SQS queue to be used as the dead-letter queue**